AdobeDocs/commerce-extensibility/src/pages/webhooks/admin-configuration.md

 # Admin configuration

 You can use the Commerce Admin to extend and override existing hooks defined in `webhooks.xml` files and to create new hooks.
-You can make webhook configuration changes without updating the source `webhooks.xml` files.
+You can make webhook configuration changes without updating the source `webhooks.xml` files by filling out a form for editing hooks.
 XML  In Cloud instances, you do not need to redeploy.

 Configuration changes made using the Commerce Admin will impact webhook execution and the output of the `webhooks:list` command.

 ## View registered hooks

-A grid listing the registered hooks can be found in the Commerce Admin:

-*  In the Admin, select **System** > Webhooks > **Webhooks** to display the _Webhooks_ grid page.
+In the Admin, select **System** > Webhooks > **Webhooks** to display the _Webhooks_ grid page.

 ![Webhooks grid](../_images/webhooks/webhooks-grid.png)

 The rows of this grid show configuration settings for all registered hooks, both active and inactive.

+## Create a new hook

+Click **Add New Webhook** from the grid page to display the form for creating a new hook.
+If the plugin for the webhook method entered into the form has not been generated for the Commerce instance, a warning to run the `webhooks:generate:module` command will appear upon clicking **Save**.

 ## Edit an existing hook